Chart Color Schemes

 Health outcomes in Port Lincoln are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Health indicators show below-average results in Port Lincoln, with common health conditions slightly more prevalent than average across both younger and older age groups.
-Approximately 49% of the total population (~8,529 people) has private health cover, compared to the national average of 55.3%.
+Port Lincoln's health indicators show below-average results with common health conditions slightly more prevalent than average across both younger and older age groups.
+The rate of private health cover is relatively low at approximately 49% of the total population (~8,568 people), compared to the national average of 55.3%.

-The most common medical conditions are asthma (affecting 8.2% of residents) and arthritis (8.0%), while 68.5% report being completely clear of medical ailments, compared to 65.6% in the Rest of SA.
-As of 2019, 21.5% of residents are aged 65 and over (3,726 people).
+The most common medical conditions are asthma and arthritis, affecting 8.2 and 8.0% of residents respectively.
+A total of 68.5% of residents declared themselves completely clear of medical ailments, compared to 65.6% across the rest of South Australia.
+The area has 21.5% of residents aged 65 and over (3,743 people).
 Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health